OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:48

-So he ordered that they be baptised in the name of Jesus Christ.
+So he directed that they be baptised in the name of Jesus Christ.
 Then they asked Peter to stay with them for a few days.